hybby/mp-assess/README.md

 After editing the diagram, save a new version of the XML document, and export a rendered version in `.png` format, then and add to a pull request.

-To save a copy of the `.drawio` XML file:
+To save a copy of the XML file:

 1. Select **File** -> **Save As**
 2. Choose the type **XML File (.drawio)**